Quasi-Fine-Grained Uncertainty Relations: Conclusions

-\textit{Conclusion.-} We revisit Schr\"odinger's probability relations and provide an operational definition for quantum probability relations.
-Based on the notion of local probability relations from a measured system and a quantum memory, we prove a special format, namely a quasi-fine-grained uncertainty relation, which unifies universal uncertainty relations, the fine-grained uncertainty relation, and the uncertainty principle in the presence of quantum memory.
+We revisit Schr\"odinger's probability relations and sketch process diagrams for the universal uncertainty relations (UURs), uncertainty principle in the presence of quantum memory (UPQM), and fine-grained uncertainty relation (FGUR) in one framework.
+Based on the notion of local probability relations from a measured system and a quantum memory, we prove a special format, namely a quasi-fine-grained uncertainty relation, which unifies UURs, UPQM, and FGUR.
 Further, we apply our theory to show that the LHS model itself can be formulated in terms of incompatibility of the available local observables.
 Thus, we derive the experimentally feasible inequalities to test steering and entanglement, and discuss the unbounded violation, which is not only based on the maximal overlap~\cite{Rutkowski2017} but on all overlaps between incompatible measurements.
 Here we highlight the role of our framework in tests of entanglement, EPR steering and the uncertainty principle, but it is general and allows us to derive and generalize some results in uncertainty measures.
-For example, some combinations (like UUR) of our quasi-fine-grained inequalities are monotonic under $\mathcal{D}^{\text{sym}}$ and $\mathcal{D}^{\text{rec}}$~\cite{Narasimhachar2016}, while some are not (like FGUR), their relations was left open and will be addressed elsewhere.
+For example, some combinations (like UUR) of our quasi-fine-grained inequalities are monotonic under $\mathcal{D}^{\text{sym}}$ and $\mathcal{D}^{\text{rec}}$~\cite{Narasimhachar2016}, while some are not (like FGUR), their relations were left open and will be addressed elsewhere.
 Finally, our method paves the way for deeply understanding uncertainty and nonlocality and the fundamental relations between these two striking aspects of quantum mechanics.